5 Reasons Why Obesity is a Silent Killer! Pledge Fitness This World Obesity Day!

 3. Disease and Medication

-The disturbance in the physiological state as well the medication been prescribed can impact the body’s homeostasis, that can eventually cause obesity.
+The disturbance in the physiological state as well the medication has been prescribed can impact the body’s homeostasis, which can eventually cause obesity.

 4. Nutrition Transition